 If you’ve never roasted beets before, it couldn’t be easier.
 I roast the beets whole and peel them after they’re cooked, so no chopping is necessary.
 Here’s all you need to do:

-- Wrap each beet in foil with a drizzle of olive oil and generous pinches of salt and pepper.
+- Wrap each beet in aluminum foil with a drizzle of olive oil and generous pinches of salt and pepper.

 - Place the wrapped beets on a baking sheet and roast until they’re fork-tender.
 Mine usually take 35-60 minutes – the time will depend on the size and freshness of your beets.